harshitsilly/swiggy/README.md

 # swiggy
 Hybrid app ,mobile web client for swiggy using ionic.
-Used serviceworker for offline application
+Used serviceworker for offline application.
+PWA enabled